National indifference: Zahra's concept

 She concedes that national indifference is difficult to study, because of such factors as nationalization of history, archives that are dedicated to national history, political apathy among nationally indifferent people, and censuses that do not recognize national indifference or bilingualism.

 Applications

 Apart from Bohemia, the concept of national indifference has been applied to other Habsburg areas, in addition to the German–French and German–Polish borderlands.
 More recently it has been applied to parts of the Russian Empire such as Baltics and Bessarabia.

 Many instances of national indifference have been cited:

-In mid-nineteenth century Dalmatia, locals often identified as both Italian and Slavic.